The purpose of this post is to show you how to take an existing open source d3 visual and create a Power BI Custom

 The following is informational only, you do not need to make these changes.

 The original liquidFillGauge was pushed to GitHub as a stand alone d3 visual.
-I only had to change a the following two things about it for it to work with Power BI.
+I only had to change a the following two things for it to work with Power BI.

 PowerBI puts all Custom Visuals in IFRAMEs, so the clip-path needs to reference the absolute url of the page like so:

 Once I deployed my visual to PowerBI.com I ran into another IFRAME issue that required me to pass in the d3 selection instance, versus doing the d3.select inside the visual.
 Instead of passing in elementId, I pass in a reference to the svg element

 The premise of this exercise is to take an existing d3 visual and easily turn it into a custom visual without having to rewrite the entire thing in TypeScript.
 What I would like to do is clone the existing visual and reference it from my visual.ts file.
-In order to do that, I need to make the visual file visible in TypeScript.
-You could define all of the methods and come up with a more sophisticated definition file, but I’ve found that the following works great.
+In order to do that, I need to make the visual file visible in TypeScript by creating a TypeScript definition file and including it in my project.

 1. Create a new file in the “src” folder called “liquidFillGauge.d.ts” and add the following code to it.

-1. Open tsconfig.json and add references to the liquidFillGauge.js and liquidFillGauge.d.ts files.
+1. Open tsconfig.json and add references to the liquidFillGauge.d.ts.